lookbackjh/EmbRec/Readme.md

 ## 3. Algorithms

-- SVD Embedding applied Factorization machine/DeepFM can be seen in `model/SVD_emb` folder
+- SVD Embedding applied FM/DeepFM can be seen in `model/SVD_emb` folder
 - How we implemented negative sampling can be seen in `util/negativesampler.py`
-- Our proposed frequency-based negative sampling (abbreviated FNS in paper, ) can be used by making `args.isuniform=False`
+- Our  frequency-based negative sampling (abbreviated FNS in paper, ) can be used by making `args.isuniform=False`